tevelee/Eval/Documentation/Tips & Tricks.md

 If you use template interpreters, they need a typed interpreter to hold.
 Both interpreters have `context` variables, so if you are not being careful enough, it can cause headaches.

-Since `InterpreterContext` is a class, its reference can be passed around and used in multiple places.
+Since `Context` is a class, its reference can be passed around and used in multiple places.

 The reason that the variables are encapsulated in a context is that context is a class, while variables are mutable `var` struct properties on that object.
 With this construction the context reference can be passed around to multiple interpreter instances, but keeps the copy-on-write (🐮) behaviour of the modification.